Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds

 \subsubsection{Fiducial thin and thick models}

-In Figure \ref{fig:GRrun} we show the snapshot of a fiducial 2D simulation.
-The model shown is \textit{2D-Thin}, and the maps are taken at time $t=18000 t_{g}$ Polar plots are showing the distribution of density (in code units, top panel) with overplotted magnetic field lines.
-Maps of other quantities from the same simulation are shown in Figure \ref{fig:Neutrino}, see below.
+Figure \ref{fig:GRrun} shows a snapshot of a fiducial 2D simulation.
+The model shown is 2D-Thin , and the maps correspond to time $t=18000 t_{g}$.
+The polar plots display the density distribution (in code units; top panel) with overplotted magnetic-field lines.
+Maps of additional quantities from the same simulation are presented in Figure \ref{fig:Neutrino}.

-The dense and almost completely neutronized material is located near the equatorial plane of the disk.
-At intermediate latitudes, the disk launches fast, magnetically driven and neutrino cooled outflows.
-We estimated their velocities to be $v/c \sim 0.11-0.23$.
-These outflows are launched with a broad range of electron fraction $Y_{e} \sim 0.1-0.45$.
-The details of mass loss and thermodynamic properties of winds are sensitive to engine parameters: BH spin and magnetization of the disk, as shown before by \cite{Janiuk2019, Nouri2023}.
-In general, more magnetized disks should produce faster outflows.
-The winds will eventually contribute to the kilonova signal, due to radioactive decay of r-process formed isotopes, and this nucleosynthesis site is complementary to the dynamical ejecta launched prior to the compact binary merger.
+Dense, nearly completely neutronized material is located near the equatorial plane of the disk.
+At intermediate latitudes, the disk launches fast, magnetically driven, and neutrino-cooled outflows.
+We estimate their velocities to be $v/c \sim 0.11-0.23$.
+These outflows are launched with a wide range of electron fractions, $Y_{\rm e} \sim 0.1-0.45$.
+The mass-loss rates and thermodynamic properties of the winds are sensitive to engine parameters, specifically the BH spin and disk magnetization, as previously shown by \cite{Janiuk2019, Nouri2023}.
+In general, more strongly magnetized disks produce faster outflows.
+The winds eventually contribute to the kilonova signal through the radioactive decay of r-process isotopes, providing a nucleosynthesis site complementary to the dynamical ejecta launched prior to the compact binary merger.

-In Figure \ref{fig:Neutrino}, we plot the neutrino emissivity and optical depth color maps for the same model and snapshot as shown in Fig. \ref{fig:GRrun}.
-The simulation aimed to produce an optically thin model, and in fact, the $\tau>1$ region is limited to the narrow strip at the equatorial plane, where also neutrino emissivity is largest.
-Otherwise, the medium is always optically thin with $\tau<1$, for both scattering and absorptive processes.
+Figure \ref{fig:Neutrino} shows color maps of neutrino emissivity and optical depth for the same model and snapshot as in Fig. \ref{fig:GRrun}.
+The simulation is designed to produce an optically thin model.
+Indeed, the $\tau>1$ region is limited to the narrow strip along the equatorial plane, where neutrino emissivity is also largest.
+Elsewhere, the medium remains optically thin ($\tau<1$) for both scattering and absorptive processes.